Eleanor of Naples, Duchess of Ferrara: Legacy

 With her entrance as a political figure, governing in her husband's place, she was a great influence to many.
-She was the inspiration for works such as Antonio Cornazzano's Del modo di regere et di regnare, in which he dedicated to her.
-This is not the only book that Eleanor had dedicated to her.
+She was the inspiration for works such as Antonio Cornazzano's Del modo di regere et di regnare, which he dedicated to her.
 Da Ladibus Mulierum (In Praise of Women) by Bartolomeo Goggio was also dedicated to her.
-Having all these works dedicated to her, could heavily suggest that she was a patron, someone with much money and high status who will commission an artist or writer for a work.
+Having these works dedicated to her, could heavily suggest that she was a patron, someone with much money and high status who will commission an artist or writer for a work.
 Most times these works were an attempt to gain more political favor.

 She was an eloquent writer and showed a great amount of political prowess when she wrote letters.
 It is through this that we can see the court of Ferrara had a more positive attitude towards women, with many influences coming from highly educated women.
-It is considered extremely rare for women during this period to be praised highly for their political prowess, making her a bit of an anomaly.
-Her more gentle nature and need for more intellectual conversations, led her to a more subtle political rule, making it difficult to find much on her ruling, when compared to, for example, the fiercer and slightly brash ruling of Caterina Sforza, who ruled Forlì in her husband's stead as well.
+It is considered rare for women during this period to be praised highly for their political prowess.
+Her more gentle nature and need for more intellectual conversations, led her to a more subtle political rule, making it difficult to find much on her ruling, when compared to, for example, Caterina Sforza, who ruled Forlì in her husband's stead as well.
 There is a connection between the two women, as Eleanor's daughter, Beatrice, married into the Sforza family.
 Eleanor, along with her daughters, in particular her daughter Isabella, was considered to be a new representation of status amongst women.